Duped In The Deli Aisle? 'No Nitrates Added' Labels Are Often Misleading

 "There is little evidence that preserving meats using celery ... is any healthier than other added nitrites," says Dariush Mozaffarian, dean of the Friedman School of Nutrition Science and Policy at Tufts University.

 A body of evidence suggests that processed meats are linked to elevated cancer risk.
-Experts think that part of the problem is the nitrites used to cure them.
+Experts think part of the problem is the nitrites used to cure them.
 "All nitrites can be converted in the food, during cooking, or in the body to nitrosamines, which are carcinogenic," Mozaffarian explains.

-"Until industry provides strong evidence that nitrites in celery juice have different biologic effects than nitrites from other sources, it's very misleading to label these as nitrite free," he says.
+"Until industry provides strong evidence that nitrites in celery juice have different biologic effects than nitrites from other sources, it's very misleading to label these as nitrite-free," he says.

-A study published earlier this year estimates that about 40 percent of colorectal cancer cases in the U.S. are linked to diet-related factors, including excessive consumption of red and processed meats.
+A study published earlier this year estimates that about 40% of colorectal cancer cases in the U.S. are linked to diet-related factors, including excessive consumption of red and processed meats.

 "This suggests that we're eating a lot more processed meat than is healthy," the author of the study, Fang Fang Zhang, a nutrition and cancer epidemiologist at Tufts University, said in an email.

 So, is it possible to find a deli meat or hot dog that's truly nitrate-free?
-"We have heard that these products do exist," CSPI's Sarah Sorscher told us.
+"We have heard that these products do exist," Sorscher told us.
 "We are told they look gray instead of pink, and may have an 'off' flavor, which may explain why they're not so popular."

-So, here's a consumer tip: When you see a "No nitrate added" label, look for an asterisk pointing to fine print that may say something like "no nitrates except those naturally occurring in celery powder."
+So, here's a consumer tip: When you see a "no nitrates added" label, look for an asterisk pointing to fine print that may say something like "no nitrates except those naturally occurring in celery powder."
 That asterisk basically contradicts the nitrate-free claim.

 If you don't see an asterisk, the product might indeed be nitrate-free.
 "But if you are looking to avoid these chemicals because [you] want to eat healthier, your best bet is to skip processed meat altogether," Sorscher says.
 Healthier options, she says, include unprocessed chicken, fish and, of course, veggies.